Rhiino1/fm-news-homepage/README.md

 - [Tailwindcss Documentation](https://tailwindcss.com/docs) - There is all the information and knowledge you need to start learning Tailwindcss.
 - [Hamburger menu with React and Tailwindcss](https://www.codementor.io/@giorgiasambrotta/hamburger-menu-with-react-and-tailwind-css-1qx6sruvua) - This one help me making a good hamb menu.
 - [Convert a color](https://convertacolor.com/) Simple web to convert colors between models.
+- [Each child should have a unique key prop](https://www.datainfinities.com/18/each-child-in-a-list-should-have-a-unique-key-prop) Helped me with the warning with the same name.

 ## Author

 - Github - [Cesar SC](https://github.com/Rhiino1)